amplication/docs/docs/getting-started/plugins.md

 1. To change the installed version of a plugin, in the **All Plugins** page, click the **Settings** icon.

-   The plugin’s settings page opens.
+   The plugin's settings page opens.

    ![](./assets/plugin-versions.png)